Crozzers/RestoreWindowPos/README.md

 # RestoreWindowPos

 Whenever I connect/disconnect a monitor, all of my windows jump around, resize and teleport to places they are not meant to be in.
-They should just go back to their previous positions on that monitor.

-The aim of this project is to fix this behaviour by detecting when a display is connected/disconnected and restoring windows to their last known positions on that display.
+This project aims to fix this behaviour by taking regular snapshots of window positions.
+Once it detects a display being connected/disconnected, it will restore windows to their last known positions on that display.

-The project is currently in "messy early prototype phase" but hopefully I can flesh it out further in the future.

 ## Installation